Have you ever think of starting recharge card printing business in Nigeria but don’t know how?

-So, you’ve gotten the requirement, let move on to the next step.
+So, you’ve got the requirement, let move on to the next step.

 2. Define Your Model for this Business:

-You need to decide if you’d like to be a major dealer, or you just want go on and print.
+You need to decide if you’d like to be a major dealer, or you just won’t go on and print.

 All these should come to your mind, for starters, I’ll suggest you start with one network — the one that’s popular in your vicinity.
-Once that’s sorted out, think of value of voucher you’d like to print, N100, N200, N500 or N1,000.
+Once that’s sorted out, think of the value of the voucher you’d like to print, N100, N200, N500, or N1,000.